PSR J0737−3039: Pulsars

 A pulsar is a neutron star which produces pulsating radio emission due to a strong magnetic field.
 A neutron star is the ultra-compact remnant of a massive star which exploded as a supernova.
 Neutron stars have a mass bigger than the Sun, yet are only a few kilometers across.
 These extremely dense objects rotate on their axes, producing focused electromagnetic waves which sweep around the sky and briefly point toward Earth in a lighthouse effect at rates that can reach a few hundred pulses per second.

 Although double neutron star systems were known before its discovery, PSR J0737−3039 is the first and only known system (as of 2021) where both neutron stars are pulsars – hence, a "double pulsar" system.
-The object is similar to PSR B1913+16, which was discovered in 1974 by Taylor and Hulse, and for which the two won the 1993 Nobel Prize in Physics.
+The object is similar to PSR B1913+16, which was discovered in 1974 by Jocelyn Bell, Taylor and Hulse, and for which the two won the 1993 Nobel Prize in Physics.
 Objects of this kind enable precise testing of Einstein's theory of general relativity, because the precise and consistent timing of the pulsar pulses allows relativistic effects to be seen when they would otherwise be too small.
 While many known pulsars have a binary companion, and many of those are believed to be neutron stars, J0737−3039 is the first case where both components are known to be not just neutron stars but pulsars.